Life net: Phase out

 In 1958, a fire department official in Eugene, Oregon expressed reservations, saying that the term "life net" was misleading, and that they should be used only as a last resort.
 As late as 1961, though, the Chicago Fire Department still emphasized the life net in its training programs.
 However, the modern aerial apparatus (a type of aerial work platform) often known as a ladder truck has made the life net obsolete, as this ladder equipment makes it possible for firefighters to carry out rescues more safely, at greater heights and with smaller crews.
-Another piece of equipment, which started to phase out the life net (especially in European countries, such as Austria and Germany) are inflatable jumping cushions, which absorb the energy of a person due to the air inside the cushion being forced out by the impact.
+Another piece of equipment, which started to phase out the life net (especially in European countries, such as Austria and Germany) is the inflatable jumping cushion, which absorbs the energy of a person due to the air inside the cushion being forced out by the impact.
 Adams has concluded that the life net was no longer mentioned after 1983, and writes that they are not discussed in current training manuals for firefighters.
 Many examples of life nets are on display in firefighting historical museums.